MRE-Code-Hub/extract_loggernet/readme.md

 in the given `output_dir`.

-This script can be run from the command line, or you can import this file as a module and call the `process_file` function.
+This script can be run from the command line, or you can import this file as a python module and call the `process_file` function.

 ## Installation and Setup
-- Clone this repo and install dependencies either using pip (recommended): `pip install -r requirements.txt`.
+- Clone this repo and install dependencies using pip (recommended): `pip install -r requirements.txt`.
 You could instead create a conda environment if needed: `conda env create -f environment.yaml`.
-- To run extract_loggernet from the terminal **you must create a new `extract_loggernet_conf.yaml` file in the directory of the file you want to extract data from.** Pattern your conf file based on the `extract_loggernet_conf_example.yaml` file.

 ## Usage
-Run from the terminal (EX: `./extract_loggernet.py /path/to/input/directory`),
+Run from the terminal by passing in the path to a YAML conf file.
+Pattern this conf file after the `extract_loggernet_conf_example.yaml` file.
+It must contain values for `INPUT_FILE_PATH` and `OUTPUT_DIR`.
+(EX: `./extract_loggernet.py /path/to/config.yaml`),

 or